tgparton/tgp-website-resgroup/content/project/cnc-sonic.md

 ---

 ---
-#Chiral self-assembly of cellulose nanocrystals is driven by crystallite bundles
+# Project: Chiral self-assembly of cellulose nanocrystals is driven by crystallite bundles

 ## Intro